OpenDataLiteracy/WSL-AMF/assessment/planning-variables.md

 ## Planning Assessment Strategy

-A sample of datasets will be used to assess the data level variables listed below.
 The complete catalog, or just the datasets, can be assessed for the following:

 - Percent overall metadata completeness
 - Percent with a description